A search for an excited muon decaying to a muon and two jets in $pp$ collisions at $\sqrt{s}$ = 8 TeV with the ATLAS detector: Results

 An upper limit on the cross section times branching ratio $\sigma (pp \to \mu \mu^*) \times B(\mu^* \to \mu q\bar{q})$ (figure~\ref{fig:sigmaB}) is determined for each signal mass from the limit on the signal yield at the 95\% CL.
 The theoretical uncertainties are not included in either the $\sigma B$ or $\Lambda$ limit determinations.
 For $m_{\mu^*}$ above 1.3~TeV, the limit is between 0.6 and 1~fb.
 The theoretical expectation for $\Lambda = m_{\mu^*}$ is also shown.
 The theoretical band represents uncertainties from PDFs and from renormalization and factorization scales.

 The expected cross section and branching ratio depend on the $\mu^*$ mass and on $\Lambda$~\cite{Theory-baur-1990}.
 For each signal mass, the limit on $\sigma B$ is translated into a lower bound on the compositeness scale (figure~\ref{fig:Lambda_bound}).
 The bound is the value of $\Lambda$ for which the theoretical prediction of $\sigma B(m_{\mu^*}, \Lambda)$ is equal to the upper limit on $\sigma B$.
 The region with $m_{\mu^*} > \Lambda$ is unphysical.
-For the limiting case where $\Lambda = m_{\mu^*}$, excited-muon masses below 2.8~TeV are excluded.
-Previous limits set by ATLAS~\cite{EXOT-2012-21,multimuon} are also shown.
-The analysis presented here improves upon the limits from $\mu^* \to \mu \gamma$ for masses above 1100~GeV and upon those from $\mu^* \to \mu\ell\ell$ for masses from 700 to 2100~GeV.
+For the limiting case where $\Lambda = m_{\mu^*}$, excited-muon masses below 2.9~TeV are excluded.
+Previous limits set by ATLAS~\cite{EXOT-2012-21,multimuon} are also shown. for masses above 1200~GeV, the analysis presented here improves upon the limits from $\mu^* \to \mu \gamma$ and is comparable to those from $\mu^* \to \mu\ell\ell$.

 \FloatBarrier